Aryan-crypt/SOLIXO/README.md

 To get the most recent version with all the latest features:

 1. **Download**
-    * Download the latest `nanobrowser.zip` file from the official Github [release page](https://github.com/nanobrowser/nanobrowser/releases).
+    * Download the latest `solixo.zip` file from the official Github [release page](https://github.com/Aryan-crypt/SOLIXO/releases).

 2. **Install**:
     * Unzip `nanobrowser.zip`.